 It’s time to acknowledge that there is an inner journey you need to do.

 Life will continue to give you what you need to help you wake up to this.
-No worries on that!
-You’ll keep running into situations which are really begging you to take the cape off.
+No worries about that!
+You’ll keep running into situations that are really begging you to take the cape off.

 I’m inviting you to take this pledge too.
 I know you are important and worthy and your needs come first.
 I know it’s important that you have a life you love and you know you are deserving of every good.
 Put your hand on your own heart, feel it beating.
 Make your own promise to yourself – borrow my pledge, or write your own:

 I pledge allegiance to myself, I promise to be true and loyal and to love myself.
 To have my own back–even when it’s scary or feels tricky, even if I’m afraid people will stop loving me.

 ❤ Hello, sweet friend!
 I am available to work with you privately in session long-distance or in-person in Arlington Heights, IL learn more about working with me privately here.
 Did you know you can sign up to receive weekly inspiration straight to your inbox?
 Subscribe to my emails here.
 Always, if I can help, write to me here.
 Sending you love and peace! ❤